Dowell-Lab/RNAseq-Flow/README.md

 ***IMPORTANT: For individual users, we highly recommend installing all python packages in a virtual environment***

 This pipeline requires a number of optional python packages for qc and analysis.
-To install RSeQC, MultiQC, and FStitch, you can run the following:
+To install RSeQC and MultiQC, you can run the following:

 ```
 $ pip3 install MultiQC --user